 How cannabis affects your liver

-There isn’t a great deal of research on how cannabis affects the human liver.
+There isn’t a great deal of research on the effects of cannabis on the liver.
 From the research that does exist, we know the relationship between the two is somewhat complicated and varies depending on condition.

-Although medicine still has many questions on medical marijuana and the liver, here is what science can tell us.
+Although medicine still has many questions on cannabis and liver inflammation, here is what science can tell us.

 How marijuana interacts with the liver